-Kim McNair is an award winning business woman and pioneer who continues to lead women along their destined path.
-McNair is the founder of Kim McNair Productions, LLC, (KMP), a full-service event planning and marketing firm that provides top-notch service and caters to the needs of her reputable clients.
+Kim McNair is an award-winning businesswoman and pioneer who continues to lead women along their destined path.
+McNair is the founder of Kim McNair Productions LLC, a full-service event planning and marketing firm that provides top-notch service and caters to the needs of her reputable clients.
 McNair is also the executive producer and host of her own television show, “Women on the Move Live.“ She facilitates the annual Women on the Move Summit, as well, which assists women with expanding their business practices effectively and successfully, while networking with other business minded professionals.
-McNair also established a nonprofit organization, Business Women Empowerment Project, Inc. (BWEP), with a mission to uplift women while providing access to professional and personal resources.
+McNair also established a nonprofit organization, Business Women Empowerment Project Inc., with a mission to uplift women while providing access to professional and personal resources.

 Rolling out recently spoke with McNair about her personal success story, and we discussed her biggest inspiration, her greatest achievement and professional tips for other women of color.
 Check out the story below.

 As a Black woman, what do you consider your superpower?

 What thoughtful or encouraging piece of advice would you give to your younger self?